How to answer "Tell me about yourself"

 You don't need to overthink to find the perfect answer to this question; here's a simple formula to guide you.
 We'll call it the past-present-future formula.

-Mention the past
+Start with the past

-Talk about the present
+Move to the present

-Discuss the future
+Transition to the future

 10 Tips on how to answer the question